Try Our NEW Cat Name Generator

 Flushable litter is another eco friendly option, typically made from materials like corn, wheat and plant fibers that are designed to break down rapidly in water.

-Note: Flushable litter is not able to be used in some states by law.
+Note: Flushable litter is not able to be used in some states (California) by law.

 Pros